synapticloop/documentr/README.md

 # Getting Started

-  1. Create a `documentr.json` file (if one doesn't exist - we will create on automatically for you)
+  1. Create a `documentr.json` file (if one doesn't exist - we will create one automatically for you)
   1. Generate the `README` file either through the gradle plugin, or through the command line
   1. ...
 There is no step 3